amlucas/stochsim/README.md

 ## Structure of this repository

 * apps: source code for standalone executables.
-* source: source code of the STOCHSIM library.
+* source: source code of the `stochsim` library.
 * examples: example json file of stochastic simulations.
-* extern: external dependencies required by the STOCHSIM library.
+* extern: external dependencies required by the `stochsim` library.
-* tests: unit tests for the STOCHSIM library.
+* tests: unit tests for the `stochsim` library.
 * tools: additional helper tools for e.g. plotting the results of a simulation.

 ## References